Antoine-Marin-Git/Antoine-Marin-Git.github.io/README.md

 An iterative loop is then implemented to make the electrical efficiency guessed from the performance model, 𝜂<sub>e</sub>, match the PPU efficiency, 𝜂<sub>PPU</sub>, and derive the actual total input engine power 𝑃<sub>e</sub>.

+# Limitations

+Results on use cases derived from litterature and actual flying ion engines show the performance metrics and mass assessment are well captured by this model.
+The limitations rely on understanding what this model is made for: a few kW to 10s of kW propulsion systems power requirements.
+This model is therefore not well suited for performance and mass assessment of smaller thrusters (for nanosats for instance).
+Additionally, the beam voltage is an input while ideally it should be an output.
+The choice has been made to make it an input since it would become a design exercise to make it an output, which is not the goal of this model.
+This study aims indeed to support high-level trade studies analysis on propulsion systems alternatives for cislunar space endeavors and beyond.